 - Volatile Solvents

 A volatile solvent is a liquid that vaporizes at room temperature.
-This is found in a variety of common household and industrial products.
+This is found in a variety of typical household and industrial products.
 Some examples of volatile solvents include:

 - Paint thinners

 - Corrective fluid such as liquid whiteout

 Aerosols are sprays containing both solvents and propellants, which are used to produce pressurized gas.
 Some common examples of aerosols include:

 - Hair spray

 - Fabric softener or other fabric protecting sprays